 They also took the show on the road, traveling to Bouchercon and other mystery conventions all over North America, where they weren’t shy about offering books from Canada, the U.K. and other places that American readers had never seen before.

 Mr. Singh and Marian were both simply world class, in the true meaning of the phrase.

 - Big Shakeups in ParkerTown!

 For fans of the late, great Robert B. Parker (and the never-ending continuation of his various series by various other authors), there’s plenty of news to chew on (and debate).
 Ace Atkins, who did such a masterful job continuing the Spenser series for ten novels so respectful and honourable to the originals they ought to be considered canon, is stepping down after the publication of Bye Bye Baby in January.
 Stepping in to take over the Spenser books is Mike Lupica, who’s been putting Parker’s female eye, Sunny Randall, and small town cop Jesse Stone, through their paces lately.
 And so what becomes of Sunny?
 This is the coolest part.
 Alison Gaylin, creator of memory whiz P.I.
 Brenna Spector, is taking over the Sunny books, the first time a woman has taken over a Parker series.
 Not to be too sexist or anything, but I’m surprised it took the estate so long to figure out what should have been a no-brainer.
-I’m looking forward to a lot reading in 2022.
+As a consolation prize, Lupica will be taking over Spenser, completing the Parker Trifecta.

 - Paste Magazine‘s The 100 Best Film Noirs of All Time